Skip to content

 })

 The populate method is chained after the find method making the initial query.
-The parameter given to the populate method defines that the ids referencing note objects in the notes field of the user document will be replaced by the referenced note documents.
+The argument given to the populate method defines that the ids referencing note objects in the notes field of the user document will be replaced by the referenced note documents.

 The result is almost exactly what we wanted: